cbohara/bash_shell/README.txt

     pipelines redirect the stdout of 1 command to stdin of another command

 background jobs
+    whenever you enter a command you are telling the shell to run that command in a subprocess

     foreground job
         when you enter a command into the terminal the shell will let the command have control of the terminal until its done